pourmalek/CovidLongitudinalwithSRIV/Canada/output/IHME/README.md

 #### (1) Error = Reference minus Model

-_(Under each location, except provinces together, graph 4 shows the Error by all calendar days and all updates)_
+_(Under each location, except provinces together, graph 3 shows the Error by all calendar days and all updates)_

 #### (2) Absolute Error = | Reference minus Model |

-_(Under each location, except provinces together, graph 5 shows the Absolute Error by all calendar days and all updates)_
+_(Under each location, except provinces together, graph 4 shows the Absolute Error by all calendar days and all updates)_

 #### (3) Percent Error = 100 * (Reference minus Model) / Reference

-_(Under each location, except provinces together, graph 6 shows the Percent Error by all calendar days and all updates)_
+_(Under each location, except provinces together, graph 5 shows the Percent Error by all calendar days and all updates)_

 #### (4) Absolute Percent Error = 100 * | Reference minus Model | / Reference

-_(Under each location, except provinces together, graph 7 shows Absolute Percent Error by all calendar days and all updates)_
+_(Under each location, except provinces together, graph 6 shows Absolute Percent Error by all calendar days and all updates)_

 <br/><br/>